Here are questions to help with that process:

 Here's a book from Harvard Business Review Press that might be beneficial to your development.
 It's entitled appropriately enough--"On Managing Yourself."

 This easy read is made up of eleven HBR articles including, "How Will You Measure Your Life," by best-selling author, Clayton Christensen, who teaches at Harvard Business School.
-Dr. Christensen reminds us there's far more to life than the business or profession we've chosen.
+Dr. Christensen reminds us there's far more to life than the profession we've chosen.

 Consider adding this book to your leadership library in anticipation of a successful 2015.